Rising-Stars-by-Sunshine/Stats_201_AlbertLi/README.md

 ## Introduction

-This project involved extracting post information from r/WallStreetBets using the PRAW (Python Reddit API Wrapper) library.
+This project extracted post information from r/WallStreetBets using the PRAW (Python Reddit API Wrapper) library.
 The main focus was on three key elements: post content, upvotes, and comments.
-Utilizing Reddit API credentials, PRAW was employed to extract every post from r/WallStreetBets within the past year.
+Using Reddit API credentials, PRAW extracted every post from r/WallStreetBets within the past year.
 The aim was to sort for quality by selecting posts with a minimum of 10000 upvotes and comments.
 This criterion was chosen to ensure that only posts with sufficient community interaction were included, indicating a potential shift in opinion or sentiment about a specific asset or the market as a whole.

 ## Code